Cybeni/og-docs/docs/api-docs/full-game-specific-guide/limbo.md

 So by triggering `Autobet`
 - The engine starts the **first bet**
 - `autobetCount` is incremented by 1
-- The first round ends showing the totalPayout and the generated multiplier.
+- The first round ends showing the payout and the generated multiplier.

 ## NewBet
 **The frontend should then automatically call `NewBet` which would trigger a new round with the same behavior:**